 - unknown factors.

-How fast does a cataract develop?
+How fast does develop?

 How quickly the cataract develops varies among individuals, and may even be different between the two eyes.
 Most age-related cataracts progress gradually over a period of years.